jmurzy/react-router-native/README.md

 react-native run-ios
 ```

 Look at `examples/Aviato/app/routes.js` and play around with the app to get a feel for what's possible.

-### Installation

-Do not let npm confuse you: there used to be another project with the same name that the previous owner nuked.
-Unfortunately, removing or re-publishing old versions is no longer supported by npm.
-So the packages that are currently available on npm *are the artifacts of a different project*, and the first version of this library *will be released as __v2.0.0__* and strictly follow [React Versioning Scheme](https://facebook.github.io/react/blog/2016/02/19/new-versioning-scheme.html) afterwards.

-For now, it's only available on Github until it has reached a minimum viable stability 🚀.
+The address bar shown in the demo is used for development and can be disabled by removing the [`addressBar`](https://github.com/jmurzy/react-router-native/blob/9f68616c22a4d8b525eb19e960c25314f85dd7f8/examples/Aviato/app/routes.js#L139) prop from the ``<Router>`` component.

 ### Usage